Svalorzen/AI-Toolbox/docs/TutorialPOMDP.md

 The default POMDP model is an extension of a given MDP (since as we said, the POMDP is a generalization of MDPs; the basic environment is still there, it's just that the agent cannot see it directly).
-In our case, we simply inherit from `AIToolbox::MDP::Model` to keep things simple.
+In our case, we inherit from `AIToolbox::MDP::Model` to keep things simple.

 ~~~{.cpp}